NukentyGit/University-projects/README.md

 ## 📁 Projects

-projects included in this repository:
+Projects included in this repository:
 - **[Project 1 – Exploratory Data Analysis](project1/README.md)** → A simple workflow demonstrating data loading, cleaning, analysis and visualization using Python.

 - ---